EmanuelBender/GoogleSheet_Inventory_System/README.md

 **Fast Keyword Search**
 The search box can act like a file search, but can also search profiles and other information.

-**Automatic Invoice Import:**
+**Semi-Automatic Invoice Import:**
-Supports Mouser & LCSC platforms.
+Supports Mouser & LCSC invoices.

 **Build Profile (PROFILES sheet):**
 Building a profile means: it subtracts the components from the INVENTORY sheet and shows us a report on profile cost, stats, and success.
 Then adds the Build to the BUILDS sheet and a Log entry to LOGS.

 **Automatic Shopping List:**
 Generated via a button on the nav corner.
-Almost empty items are detected (enter your minimum inventory nr on item row)
+Almost empty items are detected (enter your low inventory number on item row)

 **Stats:**
 Costs, Amounts, Graphs, etc ..
 Generated via a button on the nav corner.